 tip: before clicking on the icon in step 2, take note of the period and version number in the name for step 4.

-New versions are used to fix erroneous setups, adjust terms, etc. A new version will apply changes retrospectively which will update calculations already made.
+New versions are used to fix erroneous setups, adjust terms, etc. Please note a new version will re-calculate support of all eligible transactions.
+A new version will apply changes retrospectively which will update calculations already made.
 Learn more about contract versioning concepts here.
 To create a new version from the history tab:

 Once the new version is created, you will be navigated to the details tab of the new version.
 You can review the version on the ID field.
 This new period will be in a Draft approval status and can be edited.